The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Introduction

 \section{Introduction}

-In recent years, there have been many algebraic constructions which in their background have some operadic origin.
+In recent years, there have been many algebraic constructions which in their background have some physical, (string) field theoretical origin.
 Perhaps the most prominent are Lie brackets, Gerstenhaber brackets and master equations.
 The Lie algebras of Kontsevich \cite{Kthree,CV} as well as Deligne's conjecture \cite{KS,McSm,Vor,del,BF,T}, its cyclic generalization \cite{cyclic} and its $A_{\infty}$ version which was studied in \cite{TZ,KSchw,manfest,Ward}, and notably string topology \cite{CS} are of this type, especially when considered in the algebraic framework \cite{del,cyclic, TZ}.
 Among master equations the relevant constructions go back to Sen and Zwiebach \cite{Zwie,KSV} and newer ones include \cite{KontSchw,Schwarz, HVZ,S1,S2,S3,Ba,MMS,Merkulov}.
 There is a plethora of further incidences which would fill volumes.
 One particularly important aspect for us is that solutions give rise to a viable action as explained in \cite{Zwie,KontSchw,Costello,Merkulov}.
 Without being too specific in this introduction there are several incarnations of the master equation going by various names:

-The first is a type of classical master equation, with the differential $d$ the equation is sometimes called Maurer-Cartan equation and with $\Delta$ is called the quantum master equation.
+The first is a type of classical master equation (ME), with the differential $d$ the equation is sometimes called the Maurer-Cartan (MC) equation and with $\Delta$ is called the quantum master equation (QME).
 Of course, one has to ---and we will--- specify where $S$ lies and what the definition of $\{\, \cdot \, \}$, $\Delta$ is.
-As we expound, in an operadic type context, the algebraic operations as well as these equations both appear naturally.
+The physical setup using correlation functions for graphs, is mathematically captured by an operadic type context.
+The operadic context is fixed by the type of (Feynman) graphs one allows, e.g. with or without loops; see e.g.\ Table \ref{optable}.
+We show how the algebraic operations as well as master equations both appear naturally under the same principles in all situations.